v3ctr0n/Cyber-Apocalypse-2023-Writeups/rev_hunting_license/tutorial_second_part.md

 ```
 gdb ./license
 ```
-To extract a xor key we need to set a breakpoint at the instruction where the key is used to perform the XOR operation.
+To extract the xor key we need to set a breakpoint at the instruction where the key is used to perform the XOR operation.
 After that, we need to examine the values of the registers or memory locations that hold the key.

 ```